Canadian Owned and Operated

 What Is a Heat Pump and How Does It Work?

-A heat pump is an energy-efficient system that transfers heat rather than generating it.
-It works much like a refrigerator in reverse: in winter, it extracts heat from the outside air or ground and moves it indoors; in summer, it does the opposite, cooling your home by expelling indoor heat outside.
+A heat pump is an energy‑efficient heating and cooling system that moves heat instead of generating it.
+In winter, it extracts heat from outside (air or ground) and transfers it indoors.
+In summer, it reverses this process, cooling your home by expelling indoor heat outdoors.

 Key components include:

-• Compressor – circulates refrigerant and increases its temperature.
+• Compressor – increases refrigerant temperature and pressure

 Why Heat Pumps Are Perfect for Canadian Homes